wultra/mtoken-sdk-ios/README.md

 After you retrieve the pending operations, you can render them in the UI, for example, as a list of items with a detail of operation shown after a tap.

+*Note: Language of the UI data inside the operations depends on the cofiguration of the `WMTOperation.acceptLanguage`.*

 #### Start Periodic Polling

 Mobile token API is highly asynchronous - to simplify the work for you, we added a convenience operation list polling feature: